SilentCoast/NumeralsTraining/README.md

 # NumeralsTraining
-You get a voiced number and you need to write it down.
-Train your hearing
+Train your hearing and understanding of English numerals.